MrJackSpade/RG35XXP-WINE/README.md

 - Improper shutdown can cause Wine to corrupt its configuration files, requiring a restore from backup
 - There is an intentional 20-second delay between X server start and Wine launch due to session detection limitations
 - Some applications may require manual Winetricks configuration
+- Wine shell closes once the last application exits.
+This is apparently a limitation of WINE itself, so unfortunately I can't do anything about it

 ## Controller Mapping